flipcoder/game-off-2016/README.md

 ![Hacking in Progress](http://i.imgur.com/7MIJD4y.jpg)

+Created for GitHub Game Off 2016 by Grady O'Connell and Mark "Alfred" McDaniel

-A game based on the meme image of a guy running around a computer store, hacking all the computers.
+A game based on the gif of a guy running around a computer store, hacking all the computers.

-Created for GitHub Game Off 2016

 Written using my own open-source game engine, [Qor](http://github.com/flipcoder/qor).

-Copyright (c) Grady O'Connell, 2016

 ## Download